getvictor/website/content/posts/engineering-transparency/index.md

 **You need to know what your manager knows.** Aim for 90% visibility into your manager's context through meeting recordings, notes, or regular readouts.

 **Leaders must make the invisible visible.** Their job isn't just to set direction.
-It's to ensure priorities, trade-offs, and blockers are explicit and public.
+It is to ensure that priorities, trade-offs, and blockers are explicit and public.

 The fog I worked in for years wasn't inevitable.
 It was a broken system where politeness trumped progress.
 You can build